Khunti Lok Sabha constituency

-The Khunti Lok Sabha constituency is one of the fourteen Lok Sabha (parliamentary) constituencies in Jharkhand state in eastern India.
+Khunti Lok Sabha constituency is one of the fourteen Lok Sabha (parliamentary) constituencies in Jharkhand state in eastern India.
 This constituency is reserved for candidates belonging to scheduled tribes.
 This constituency covers all of Khunti and Simdega districts and parts of Ranchi and Seraikela Kharsawan districts.

 Assembly segments

 The Khunti Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments, all of which are reserved for scheduled tribes: